salttechno/bani-free-wordpress-blog-theme/readme.txt

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/gpl.html.

-Shuban WordPress Blog Theme is derived from Underscores WordPress Theme, (C) 2012-2016 Automattic, Inc Underscores WordPress Theme is distributed under the terms of the GNU GPL
+Bani WordPress Blog Theme is derived from Underscores WordPress Theme, (C) 2012-2016 Automattic, Inc Underscores WordPress Theme is distributed under the terms of the GNU GPL

-Shuban WordPress Theme bundles the following third-party resources:
+Bani WordPress Theme bundles the following third-party resources:

 * Based on Underscores http://underscores.me/, (C) 2012-2016 Automattic, Inc., [GPLv2 or later](https://www.gnu.org/licenses/gpl-2.0.html)
 * normalize.css http://necolas.github.io/normalize.css/, (C) 2012-2016 Nicolas Gallagher and Jonathan Neal, [MIT](http://opensource.org/licenses/MIT)